Masking, Vaccination & Booster Requirements

 - What must a student do if they are not able to obtain a vaccination before returning to Alfred?

-Students who have not been able to access a vaccination site at home or get vaccinated locally should return to Alfred by their scheduled move-in date or in time for classes to begin.
-These students should inform the Wellness Center (607-871-2400 or via our HealthDocs portal) of their intent to be vaccinated at an Alfred University vaccine clinic to be scheduled shortly after students return.
-Those students will be notified by the Wellness Center of the date(s) of the scheduled clinics.
-In addition, vaccines are also available in a number of locations off campus (local hospital, Allegany County Department of Health, local pharmacies).
+Students who have not been able to access a vaccination site at home or get vaccinated locally should return to Alfred in time for classes to begin.
+These students should inform the Wellness Center (607-871-2400 or via our HealthDocs portal) of their intent to be vaccinated at Alfred University, available in a number of locations off campus (local hospital, Allegany County Department of Health, local pharmacies).

 - What are the vaccination requirements for international students?